TeriusProject/adf/README.md

 	register_data(&adf);
 	printf("Writing on file `%s`...\n", OUT_FILE_PATH);
 	write_file(adf);
+	adf_free(&adf);
 	printf("*DONE*\n");
 }
 ```
 You can find a working example of how to use `libadf` under the `example` directory.
-Other examples can be found in the `test` directory.
+Other examples of how ADF works can be found in the `test` directory.

 ## Further developments

-- [ ] Check for memory related bugs, and optimize memory usage.
+- [ ] Improve Makefiles and build pipeline.
+Wouldn't it be nice to add a `configure` script to make build and install procedures platform-dependent?
+- [ ] Extend the support to `valgrind` and `GNU gprof`.
+Currently the script `./memtest` only works for `leaks` (macOS).
 - [ ] Improve efficiency (speed and memory usage).
-- [ ] Bindings for the most common languages: C++, Java, Go and Javascript (through WebAssembly).
+- [ ] Bindings for the most common languages: Java, Python (via Cython) and Javascript/Typescript (vis WebAssembly).
 - [ ] Add SIMD support for Intel Intrinsics and ARM Neon.
-The development is already ongoing in [this repository](https://github.com/aestriplex/intrinsic).
+The development is already ongoing in a separate private repository.
 Once the first release will be ready, it will be linked into this one.
 - [ ] Improve factory functions.
-Right now create functions are (almost) useless.
-Probably we have to wait a bit in order to see how could we make them easier to use.
+Probably we have to wait a bit in order to see how we could make them easier to use.
-- [ ] Improve Makefiles.
-Wouldn't it be nice to add a `configure` script to make build and install procedures platform-dependent?

 ## Contributions